Adjust below example based on audience

 For more information, navigate to this article describing the conversion process and find ways your can convert your model’s data!

-- Customized sections
+- Customizing our sections

 - Reorganizing section order